 Sinclair ZX Spectrum emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all in one solution.
 RetroArch emulates a large number of systems including the Sinclair ZX Spectrum.
-RetroArch is a front end that utilises emulator 'cores', it is reasonably easy to use and has lots of good supporting documentation on how to use it.
+RetroArch is a front end that utilises emulator ‘cores’, it is reasonably easy to use and has lots of good supporting documentation on how to use it.
 RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi and many consoles.
 Take a look at our quick start guide for RetroArch which can get you up and running in 5 minutes.

 Also, check out the other Sinclair ZX Spectrum emulators we enjoy using:

 |Spectaculator||Spectaculator is one of the best ZX Spectrum emulators available across a number of platforms, definitely the simplest start to ZX Spectrum emulation.||Windows / Android/ iOS|